jaredtritz/jsonsails-readthedocs/source/scripting/module_html.rst

 Module HTML
 ===========

-Any valid HTML is acceptable, except script tags will not behave as expected.
+Any valid HTML is acceptable, except script tags will not behave as expected because the script is not added to the HEAD of the document.
+Link tags for loading css from a CDN works fine.

-See also :ref:`loading-cdn`
+See also :ref:`loading-js-cdn`

 Access to UFiles
 ^^^^^^^^^^^^^^^^